 1. Do not Litter

 The simplest way of being a sustainable tourist is by avoiding littering.
-One of the common points degraded by traveller’s lack of environmental respect is at the Gilgil Weighing Bridge.
+One of the common points degraded by travellers’ lack of environmental respect is the Gilgil Weighing Bridge.
 The place carries litter from years of accumulation with plastic water and soda bottles being the main culprits.
-Most Kenyans seem to have the littering habit deeply embedded in them.
+Most Kenyans seem to have littering habits deeply embedded in them.
 Once you finish your drink or snack, the next default action is to throw out the empty packaging.
-However, as a sustainable tourist, you should only throw away your litter into correctly designated points.
+However, as a sustainable tourist, you should only throw away your litter at correctly designated points.
 It will cost you very little, if any, to carry an empty bottle in your bag up to your next stop.
 Thankfully, most public transport vehicles now have dustbins for their passengers.

 2. Do not Waste

 Whether it is food, water, or money, a sustainable tourist is called to higher levels of responsible usage because overexploitation of resources, natural or otherwise, leads to environmental damage.
 Therefore, if you are staying at a hotel, for example, make sure you do not leave the water taps running or the electricity on if you are not using them.
 Order food that you are sure to finish and spend money on things you are sure to need and enjoy.